Timinator2000/Algorithm_X/10 - your turn/03 - takuzu solver.md

 The puzzle allows `00` or `11` to occur in a row or a column, but a series of 3 or more like numbers is not allowed.
 All discussions of mutual exclusivity so far have involved 2 items being mutually exclusive, but here we have 3 unknown items and our solver needs to make sure not to fill those cells with `000` or `111`.
 Maybe there is a way to address this, but if there is, I am not aware of it and this is a dead-end tangent.

 Although a pattern of `...` appears to be a dead end, what about a series of 3 cells where only one of cells is known, for instance `..0`?
 You could put a zero in either unknown spot, but you cannot put a zero in both spots.
 This sounds much more in line with the Algorithm X mutual exclusivity discussed in this playground.
-Actually, it sounds just like putting a loud instrument in one slot or the other, but not being allowed to put a loud instrument in both slots.
+Actually, it sounds just like Mrs. Knuth putting a loud instrument in one slot or the other, but not being allowed to put a loud instrument in both slots.

 __Algorithm X Alone, No Problem-Space Reduction__